-Security is often considered to be the biggest risk when it comes to adoption of cloud solutions.
-For most large companies, data is one of the most valuable assets and its safety cannot be compromised, be it in terms of data privacy or resistance to external threats.
-Naturally therefore, the biggest challenge faced by cloud providers is gaining trust of enterprises.
+Security risk is often considered to be one of the major determining factors when it comes to the adoption of cloud solutions.
+For most large companies, data is one of the most valuable assets and its safety cannot be compromised.
+Naturally therefore, the biggest challenge faced by cloud providers is gaining the trust of enterprises.

-The biggest player in CRM domain and cloud solutions provider, Salesforce has invested tremendously in security which makes its cloud solutions at least as secure as any other legacy system or even more.
+As the biggest player in the CRM domain and a major cloud solutions provider, Salesforce has invested tremendously in security which makes its cloud solutions at least as secure as any other legacy system or even more.

-The certified data centers responsible for physical safeguard are highly fortified and comparable to the best data centers in the world.
-Closed-circuit television coverage, alarm systems, bullet proof building, biometric scans are only some of the features.
+The certified data centers responsible for the physical safety are highly fortified and comparable to the best data centers in the world.
+Closed-circuit television (CCTV) coverage, alarm systems, bullet proof building, biometric scans are only some of the features.
 Talking about software, Salesforce has immensely secured the metadata driven and multi tenant architecture of its platform.

 Information Security Governance

 Salesforce’s security governance encompasses the involvement of its major resources as well as the design and upkeep of a secure architecture.
-It also includes the privacy program policies and security practises that are incorporated in all the stages of development processes.
+It also includes the privacy program policies and security practices that are incorporated in all the stages of the development processes.
 Some of these are listed below.

 - Employees receive information security and privacy training

-- Assessments that are regularly conducted to detect and eradicate any vulnerability to internal and external threats
+- Assessments are regularly conducted to detect and eradicate any vulnerability to internal and external threats

 Users are created in a Salesforce Organization before they can login.
 A user has to be logged in to access most parts of the Force.com platform.
 There are multiple ways in which users can be authenticated including traditional username/password authentication, federated authentication single sign-on (e.g. SAML), delegated authentication (e.g. LDAP), or OAuth2.